bertdeblock/gember/README.md

       // Generate a component-test at a custom path, e.g. `--path=src/-private`: path?: string;
       // Generate a `.gts` component-test, instead of a `.gjs` component-test: typescript?: boolean;
     };
+    controller?: {
+      // Copy the generated controller to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the controller generator in: cwd?: string;
+      // Destroy a controller by name:
+      destroy?: boolean;
+      // Log the generated controller to the console, instead of writing it to disk: log?: boolean;
+      // Generate a controller at a custom path, e.g. `--path=src/-private`: path?: string;
+      // Generate a corresponding controller-test:
+      test?: boolean;
+      // Generate a `.ts` controller, instead of a `.js` controller: typescript?: boolean;
+    };
+    "controller-test"?: {
+      // Copy the generated controller-test to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the controller-test generator in: cwd?: string;
+      // Destroy a controller-test by name:
+      destroy?: boolean;
+      // Log the generated controller-test to the console, instead of writing it to disk: log?: boolean;
+      // Generate a controller-test at a custom path, e.g. `--path=src/-private`: path?: string;
+      // Generate a `.ts` controller-test, instead of a `.js` controller-test: typescript?: boolean;
+    };
     helper?: {